Rawrshak/Asset-Frameworks/Drafts/ImageAssetMetadata.md

 ## Specification

-We define the Image-based NFT standards for different sizes.
+We define the Image-based NFT frameworks for different sizes.
 However, these `subtypes` are merely suggestions when it comes to usage.
-The developers are free to use the standards for different purposes as intended as long as they adhere to the specific standard of each subtype.
+The developers are free to use the framework for different purposes as intended as long as they adhere to the specific requirements of each subtype.

 Note: these dimensions are not final and can be increased or decreased depending on the community of game developer's requirements.